Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 	document  complete with the same document formatting as found in official library documents.
 It may be wise to export the document as a PDF document for easier viewing.

+	The PSn00bSDK CMake toolchain script also defines several macros and helpers that can be used in project build scripts, documented in cmake_reference.md.

 Contributing: